GoogleCloudPlatform/community/tutorials/docker-gcplogs-driver/index.md

 1. Open the [Cloud Console Logs Viewer](https://console.cloud.google.com/logs/viewer).

-1. In the **GCE VM instance** menu for your instance, select the `gcplogs-docker-driver` label to limit to just the logs from your
+1. In the **GCE VM instance** menu, choose your instance, and then select the `gcplogs-docker-driver` label to limit to just the logs from your
     Docker containers.

 1. Enter a search filter to narrow the logs further.
 Enter